 - Black food coloring

-- To make the edible chalk, melt a bag of white candy melts in a double boiler until totally melted.
+- Melt a bag of white candy melts in a double boiler until melted.

 - Use a large spoon, and press the melted candy melts into the the milkshake straws.
 You will only be able to get the candy melts about three to four inches into the straws.

 - Once you fill a milkshake straw with the candy melts, put them down into the sugar in the cup and then chill in the fridge for 15 minutes.

 - Once they are completely cool, and hardened, remove them from the straws by pressing the flat end of a skewer stick in firmly until they pop out of the straws.